 Avoiding these difficult conversations doesn't keep your kids from learning about these topics.
 It just makes it more likely that they will learn about them on their own through social media, browsing the internet, and talking with a classmate.

 So, before we send you off to start these conversations with your kid (because they need to happen sooner rather than later!), let’s give you some practical tools.

 We can’t guarantee that these difficult conversations won’t feel awkward but there are practical tips you can follow to make it just a little easier on yourself.

 1) Prepare for challenging conversations ahead of time.

 It almost goes without saying that you should spend time thinking carefully about what you want to say.
 It’s important to go into difficult conversations with a plan to identify what your child already knows about the topic and what you hope to communicate to them.

 Head into the conversation with an action plan for a shocking revelation.

-The truth is, we never truly know the extent of our kid’s knowledge about hard topics.
+The truth is, we never really know the extent of our kid’s knowledge about a hard topic.
 Maybe they were exposed to it at school.
 Maybe they discovered it online on their own and didn’t say anything.

 Whatever the case, heading into a conversation assuming they have no experience with the topic will lead to a nasty shock.
 What normally follows?